nus-cs2113-AY2223S1/ip/docs/README.md

 ## Credits
-Credits to Owen Leong (owenl131) for inspiration for some functionality of Duke The format of UserGuide is adapted from Owen Leong as well
+Credits to Owen Leong (owenl131) for inspiration for some functionality of Duke.

+The format of UserGuide is adapted from Owen Leong as well